 0 images remaining

-The tear of the proximal (conjoined) tendon of the right rectus femoris just distal to its origin with a fluid-filled gap is associated with distal retraction of the tendon and reactive bone marrow edematous changes are seen.
+Tear of the proximal (conjoined) tendon of the right rectus femoris at its origin with a fluid-filled gap and distal retraction of the tendon and reactive bone marrow edematous changes are seen.

 The rectus femoris is the most commonly injured muscle of the quadriceps muscle group.